Bigg Boss 13: Sunil Grover, Hina-Priyank To Appear; Salman Khan & Rashami’s Brother Slam Arhaan!

 Sunil Grover As Gutthi

 Salman Khan's Bharat co-star Sunil Grover will make an appearance as Gutthi on the show.
-He shared a video and captioned, "Gutthi is getting ready after long!
+He shared a video and captioned it, "Gutthi is getting ready after long!
 Big boss ne bulaya hai! 🤗" - (sic).
-Also, as per latest promo, Gutthi gets married to Salman.
+Also, as per the latest promo, Gutthi gets married to Salman.

 Gutthi Marries Salman!